shechuang/lv_micropython/README.md

     $ cd ports/name
     $ make submodules

-to ensure that all required submodules are initialised.
+to ensure that all required submodules are initialised. ok